-- 52% of drawn loans investment grade2 - The U.S. comprises 4% of drawn exposure
+• 56% of drawn loans investment grade3

+The U.S. comprises 4% of drawn exposure

-1 Includes amusement services, gambling operations, sports clubs, horse racing, movie theaters, ski facilities, golf courses, etc. 2 Incorporates security pledged; equivalent to S&P/Moody's rating of BBB-/Baa3 or higher.
+1 Includes amusement services, gambling operations, sports clubs, horse racing, movie theaters, ski facilities, golf courses, etc. 2 Certain amounts by sector have been revised from those previously presented to align with our revised sector definition, or to better match the borrowers' risk profiles with the relevant sectors.
+3 Incorporates security pledged; equivalent to S&P/Moody's rating of BBB-/Baa3 or higher.